headius/headius.github.io/_posts/2026-07-10-jruby-at-rubyconf-2026.md

 This year marks a big milestone in my history working on JRuby: twenty years ago, [I joined Sun Microsystems](https://blog.headius.com/2006/09/jruby-steps-into-sun.html) to work on the project full-time.
 This month also marks another milestone for JRuby: two years being independently funded by my company [Headius Enterprises](https://headius.com/welcome/) through commercial support contracts.
 It's a perfect time for us to return to [RubyConf 2026](https://rubyconf.org/) and show today's Rubyists what JRuby can do for them!

+**Update!** After a very long time, we have a new batch of JRuby t-shirts!
+Limited run so only folks at the JRuby talk, hack space, or cabana can get them!
+Also plenty of stickers for everyone!

 Main JRuby Talk
 ===============